Home | Register | Schedule | Keynote & Expanded Sessions | Breakouts | Sponsors | Downloads

 Explore unique opportunities to partner and fundraise with local businesses in ways that go beyond traditional sponsorships.
 You’ll gain insights into creative fundraising initiatives, employee engagement programs, cause-marketing campaigns, and how to align a business’ goals with your mission-driven work.

-The Case of Ethical AI Use in Nonprofits
+The Case for Ethical AI Use in Nonprofits

 Track: Research and Trends